KingSahil/Medicine-Reminder-App/README.md

    - Add VAPID keys to environment variables
    - Configure service worker for background notifications

-### OpenAI Integration (Optional)

-1. Get an API key from [OpenAI](https://platform.openai.com/api-keys)
-2. Add to your `.env.local` file
-3. The app will fall back to rule-based responses if no API key is provided

 ### PWA Configuration

 The app is configured as a Progressive Web App with: